CarlesZ/apama-epl/README.md

 May-2015: New Apama Queries has been release.
 Queries offers: Scalable event storage, horizontal processing scalability and a graphical interface for business analyst.

+June-2015: Adding an Epl example about how to call R v3.0.2 functions from Apama.
+So, your EPL code can do call-out to the R statistics tool in order to provide predictive analytics functionality to Apama if needed.

+R Version 3.0.2 for windows

 Enjoy it!
 carlesz@yahoo.com